 Decisions, decisions!
 With so many electronic data capture (EDC) systems on the market, it can be difficult to know which is the right fit for your organization.
 How do you begin to sort through all the choices and find the right EDC solution?
-It’s easy to be allured by the bells and whistles many systems offer, but it is equally important to look at the vendor that developed it.
-As with any smart purchase, you need to do some homework before making a decision.
+It’s easy to be lured in by the bells and whistles many systems offer, but it is equally important to look at the vendor that developed it.
+As with any smart purchases, you need to do some homework before making a decision.
 Here are some questions prospective customers should ask themselves to identify the right EDC software and vendor.

 1. What functionality is necessary?

 This may seem obvious, but when selecting an EDC system it is important to make sure the software provides the right functionality for your operations that will help you achieve your goals.
 Analyze the needs of your studies – everything from case report form (CRF) creation to data export.
 Can you prioritize needs vs. wants?

 Choosing a solution that is easy to use and has an intuitive design will make learning the system simple.
 Straightforward protocol setup, accurate data entry, and efficient query management can mean convenience for your users.
 Be sure to schedule a demo prior to purchasing to see for yourself if the system is as user-friendly as it’s presented to be.